Minutes go by the clock

 I know now that I can wind the natural clock

 Tic-tac, I changed the sound

 Natural Clock is a poem on aging, pain and the power of the mindset.

 I mused on time already, so read more if you are intrigued.

-I was inspired by reading The Divided Mind by Dr. John E Sarno on body-mind relationship [full review comings soon].
-With his medical colleagues they healed, over many decades, patients with chronic pain, GIT inflammation and autoimmune diseases with scientifically unproven, unexplained cause.
-Their approach was formed through experience with their patients, not through the scientific methods of testing objectively.
+I was inspired by reading The Divided Mind by Dr. John E Sarno on body-mind relationship.
+Together with his medical colleagues, they healed over many decades patients with chronic pain, GIT inflammation and autoimmune diseases, all with scientifically unproven, unexplained cause.
+Their approach was formed through experience with their patients, not through the known scientific methods of testing objectively.
 The later in the case of belief and self-reported emotions are difficult to measure, simply for their subjective nature.
 Even neuroscience cannot grasp the full scale of the mechanisms involved in such self-healing.

 A chronic tension in my neck and shoulders brought me to an experienced myofascial release therapist.
 Each time before he set his healing hands on me, we discussed health, pain, psychology and happiness.
 Upon each treatment I released all my tension, while guiding my breath freely through the body and meditating.
 No need for massage, muscle-relaxants or pain medication.